Costa Rican Sea Turtles

 DISEASE

-Consult your local travel physician well in advance for personal recommendations for immunizations.
-Beyond routine immunizations (e.g., measles-mumps-rubella (MMR), diphtheria-tetanus-pertussis (DPT), varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot), Hepatitis A and Typhoid vaccines may also be recommended for travel.
-Playa Grande, Arenal and San José are not considered malaria-risk areas; malaria prophylaxis is not needed.
-However, mosquito-borne diseases like Zika virus, dengue fever and chikungunya have been reported in the region.
+The CDC does not currently list Guanacaste Province as an area of active malaria transmission.
+However, mosquito-borne diseases like Zika virus, dengue fever, and chikungunya have been reported in the region.
 The best protection against infection is to limit mosquito bites by wearing protective clothing (long-sleeved shirts and long pants) and using insect repellent.
-The CDC recommends EPA-approved mosquito repellents containing 20% concentrations of DEET or natural repellents made with lemon oil eucalyptus.
-Our team has tested lemon oil eucalyptus repellents at Playa Grande and found them to be quite effective—and friendly to local ecosystems!
-Mosquito repellents based on Picaridin are also now available in the U.S., although we have not tested these.
+The CDC recommends EPA-approved mosquito repellents containing 20% DEET or natural repellents made with lemon oil eucalyptus.
+Our team has tested lemon oil eucalyptus repellents at Playa Grande and found them quite effective—and friendly to local ecosystems!
+Mosquito repellents based on Picaridin are also available in the U.S., although we have not tested these.
+Participants are also advised to bring and use a mosquito net, particularly while staying at the rustic dormitories at the Los Horizontes Field Station.

 COVID-19 DISEASE RISKS